department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

 ## Collaboration format: asynchronous

 ### Request Process
-**VFS Product Manager** link to your completed Release Plan in Slack #vfs-all-teams and tag @AndreaHewitt
+**VFS Product Manager** link to your completed Release Plan in Slack #vfs-all-teams and tag @mandi lipka

 ### Artifact inputs
 You bring: